The Expanding Scope of AI Safety

 | Semantic Filtering | Uses a smaller AI model to judge the intent of the prompt. | Identifying "roleplay" scenarios meant to bypass safety. |

-| Output Guardrails | Scans the AI's response for unauthorized data leakage. | Redacting credit card numbers or internal API keys. |
+| Output Guardrails | Scans the AI's response for unauthorized data leakage or toxicity. | Redacting credit card numbers or internal API keys. |

 Ready to transform your Artificial Intelligence into a genius?